-This Chocolate Guinness Cake with Irish Cream Frosting is a simple one-pan cake that's moist and chocolately and ideal for St. Partrick's Day or Father's Day.
-Made with Guinness Beer and Baileys Irish Cream Frosting it's a rich and indulgent treat!
+This Easy Chocolate Guinness Cake with Chocolate Baileys Irish Cream Frosting is a simple one-pan cake that's moist and chocolatey and ideal for St. Patrick's Day or Father's Day.
+Made with Guinness Beer and Baileys Irish Cream, it's a rich and indulgent treat!

 ¼cupmilk (add up to, depending on consistency you want)